fractal-analytics-platform/fractal-tasks-core/README.md

 ## Installation
-This package can be installed in 2 ways:
+See [details on installation in the documentation](https://fractal-analytics-platform.github.io/fractal-tasks-core/install/).
+This package can be installed in 2 main ways:

 To use the library, just install the core package: